UMD-INST377/Group-Project-Base/README.md

 - The custom input page will allow users to input their own music into the database.

 ## Target Browsers
 The target browsers for our application are most, if not all, devices with web browser capabilities.

+# Developer Manual

+## Installation Process